Digithought/Inheritree/readme.md

-# Digitree
+# Inheritree

-Lightweight and performant B+Tree.
-[On GitHub](https://github.com/Digithought/Digitree)
+Lightweight and performant B+Tree with copy-on-write (COW) inheritance.
+[On GitHub](https://github.com/Digithought/Inheritree)  This is a fork of [Digitree](https://github.com/Digithought/Digitree); if you do not need inheritance, use that library instead.

 ### Overview

-Welcome to Digitree, a fast in-memory B+Tree[^1], written in Typescript using generics.
+Welcome to Inheritree, a fast in-memory B+Tree[^1], written in Typescript using generics.
+Inheritree extends the capabilities of a traditional B+Tree by incorporating a copy-on-write inheritance mechanism.
+This allows new tree instances to be created as derivatives of a base tree.
+Modifications to the derived tree only affect its own structure, copying relevant nodes from the base as needed, leaving the base tree untouched.
+This is particularly useful for scenarios requiring versioning, snapshots, or isolated transactional workspaces.

 A B+Tree is an efficient balanced tree structure, which provides the basis for most database engines, but also happens to be one of the efficient structures for storing sorted information in-memory.
 Worst case space efficiency is N*2, which matches that of "size doubling" list building methods.
 Unlike the latter, however, random insertion and deletion are far more efficient, which is important when maintaining total ordering.

 This implementation takes two type arguments: `TKey` and `TEntry`.
 The key must be obtainable from the entry, and a constructor callback extracts the key from an entry.
 If TEntry and TKey are the same, the tree essentially acts like an ordered set.
 To use the tree like a sorted dictionary, simply use an entry type like this: `{ key: 5, value: "five" }` with a callback like this: `e => e.key`.
 Inserted entries are frozen to ensure that they don't mutate, and corrupt the tree.